Besoninja/DataCleaningTool/README.md

 - **openpyxl** - Excel file support
 - **xlrd** - Legacy Excel file reading

-All dependencies are listed in `requirements.txt` with compatible versions.
+All dependencies are listed in `requirements.txt`.

 ## Table of Contents